beejjorgensen/bgc/src/bgc_part_0750_typedef.md

 ```

 Then if later you want to change to another type, like `long double`,
-you just nee to change the `typedef`:
+you just need to change the `typedef`:

 ``` {.c}
 //        voila!